November 19, 2017

 We, as human beings, tend to develop patterns over time, and many of them result in a less than desirable life.
-Often it happens that even if we are successful in one area of our lives, such as relationships, we are lacking in another part of it, like health, for instance.
-That is what the firewalk at Unleash the Power Within is all about.
+We develop unhealthy habits that lead to limiting beliefs and these beliefs cause us to feel “less than” in some parts of our lives.
+Often it happens that even if we are successful in one area of our lives, such as relationships, we are lacking in another part, like health, for instance.
+That is what the firewalk activity at Unleash the Power Within is all about.
 It’s about pushing through any and all limitations to become a better version of yourself.
-It is not about positive thinking, it’s about finding the tools you need to dig up everything it requires inside of you to take your life to the next level — so that you can create the extraordinary quality of life that you deserve.
+It is not about positive thinking – it’s about finding the tools you need to dig up everything it requires inside of you to take your life to the next level.
+It’s about finding the strength within so that you can create the extraordinary quality of life that you deserve.
 The firewalk is where that lesson begins.

 As Tony told the Huffington Post a few years back: